 Canada-Japan Economic Partnership Agreement

 The Canada-Japan Economic Partnership Agreement (EPA) negotiations were launched on March 25, 2012 by Prime Minister Harper and former Japanese Prime Minister Yoshihiko Noda.
 Our negotiations with Japan represent a landmark opportunity to deepen Canada's relationship with one of the world’s largest and most innovative economies.
 A Canada-Japan EPA would bring our trade and investment partnership to the next level and allow us to fully leverage our complementary economic relationship and strengthen bilateral trade opportunities in important sectors for both countries.
-Negotiations are proceeding well with five rounds held to date.
-The fifth round took place the week of March 24, 2014 in Tokyo, allowing Canada and Japan to continue to advance this important initiative.
+Negotiations are proceeding well with seven rounds held to date.
+Round 7 took place the week of November 17-21, 2014 in Tokyo and allowed Canada and Japan to continue to advance this important initiative.

 For more information, please see background information on the Canada-Japan Economic Partnership Agreement.

 Beginning on February 26, 2011, the Government of Canada embarked on a comprehensive consultation process with the Canadian public, provinces and territories, businesses and non-governmental organizations to seek input on a potential free trade initiative with Japan (see Canada Gazette: Consultations on Possible Negotiations for a Comprehensive Economic Partnership Agreement with Japan).
 The Government of Canada acknowledges the input of all Canadians who have contributed to the consultative process to date.
 Their views will be taken into account as the Canada-Japan economic relationship continues to evolve and in the development of Canada’s broader trade agenda.
 We welcome and encourage input from stakeholders throughout the negotiation process.
 Please contact us with any questions or comments using the contact information below.